-Impact: Since its launch, CSA participants have yet to reach 12th grade, therefore high school graduation data is not yet available.
-However, since its launch, the program has enrolled more than 205 students and has partnered with the state's 529 program to expand college-savings capabilities to low-income families.

-Update: Over the last couple of years, THA has focused its efforts to increasing community partnerships to form new programs and wraparound services.
+21. Children's Matched Savings Accounts: THA proposed this activity in its 2014 MTW Plan and implemented the program in Fall 2015.
+The program was aimed at developing a savings habit among students and their families and improving academic achievement, graduation rates, college preparation and enrollment.
+Since its launch, the program enrolled more than 205 students and has partnered with the state's 529 program to expand college-savings capabilities to low-income families.
+Since 2021, THA began focusing its efforts increasing community partnerships to form new programs and wraparound services.
 THA is still operating the Children's Savings Account Program, but under a larger asset building initiative, the Two Generational Program (2Gen).
 2Gen provides targeted resources, programming, and staff support to participating children and adults for families that have a child attending middle or high school.
 Wrap-around services include social-emotional supports, place-based educational programming, and direct support for families to build assets to improve their economic mobility.
-Because THA is not utilizing any regulatory waivers to operationalize the Children's Savings Account program, at the end of 2022, THA will close out the activity but continue reporting on CSA and its larger 2Gen initiative in Section V: Sources and Uses of MTW Funds.
+Because THA is not utilizing any regulatory waivers to operationalize the Children's Savings Account program, THA closed out the activity in 2022 but will continue reporting on CSA and its larger 2Gen initiative in Section V: Sources and Uses of MTW Funds.